kieronjp1976/CalculateLongevity/README.md

 # CalculateLongevity
-This PowerShell script processes a csv export from Demon and calculates longevity for each species with a recapture record
+This PowerShell script processes a csv export from Demon and calculates longevity for each species with a recapture record This is my own work and is freely available for use, it is not supported by me or by the BTO.

 The export file should be in $file  eg: $file="C:\temp\export.csv"

-the output file is in the vsariable $reportpath   eg. $reportpath="c:\temp\report.csv"
+the output file is in the variable $reportpath   eg. $reportpath="c:\temp\report.csv"

 Future changes:

 0/ The two "where-object" commands at the top are slow.
 Loop through $data and populate the variables with conditional statements.
 1/ Export to a PDF via Excel addin
 2/ Export in HTML